Sarbi: Repatriation

 Sarbi was to undergo a period of quarantine, and be assessed for exposure to diseases, before a return date to Australia could be set.
 The Sydney Morning Herald reported that Sarbi had passed initial veterinary checks and would be retired on her return to Australia.
-Prime Minister Rudd stated he would be working with the Australian Quarantine and Inspection Service (AQIS) to "ensure Sabi's eventual return to Australia."
+Prime Minister Rudd stated he would be working with the Australian Quarantine and Inspection Service (AQIS) to "ensure Sarbi's eventual return to Australia."
 The Courier-Mail reported that under AQIS rules, dogs would not normally be allowed entry to Australia directly from Afghanistan, but would rather have to spend six months in an intermediate approved country.

 After arriving back in Australia, there was much debate as to what would happen with Sarbi before Sarbi was eventually given to her former handler and his wife, retiring shortly after.
 She also became a member of the Clayfield-Toombul Sub-Branch of the RSL.
 A dog park in the Brisbane suburb of Warner was named in Sarbi's honour in February 2015.

 Sarbi died as a result of a brain tumour on 27 March 2015.
 Her preserved remains were donated to the Australian War Memorial and placed on display in October 2016.